christianietorres/masters-thesis/examples/HF_classification/README.md

 ### Data preparation

 Before running everything, make sure the data is processed.
-Based on wheter the system is FL or CL, run **one** of the following:
+Based on whether the system is FL or CL, run **one** of the following:

 ```pyton
 python -m examples.HF_classification.prepare_data.py # for federated data distrubution